Lucky Pierrot

 Lucky Pierrot is a Japanese chain of hamburger fast food restaurants founded in 1987.
-The company operates 17 stores in Hakodate, Hokkaido and serves 1.8 million customers per year.
-Each of its 17 stores has a different theme.
+The company operates 17 stores in and around Hakodate, Hokkaido and serves 1.8 million customers per year.
+Each of its stores has a different theme.

 The Nikkei named its Chinese Chicken Burger Japan's "best local hamburger".
-In 2005, the chain released a hamburger with whale meat.
+In 2005, the chain released a limited-edition hamburger with whale meat.